 Wait 15 minutes, and then verify if the Sensor Status LED, which is second from the top, turns green.
 This means that the sensor is connected to the Arctic Wolf monitoring service.

-Email email@example.com if you cannot perform steps 3, 4, or 5 successfully.
+Email email@example.com if you cannot perform the above steps successfully.

 Use the return label to ship the old sensor back to Arctic Wolf.

 Using the ticket for the sensor replacement, contact Arctic Wolf to confirm that sensor connectivity, flows, and logs are functioning correctly.